lfsmoura/lfsmoura.github.io/schedule.markdown

 ## My Calendar is open for you

-Are you a LATAM developer trying to get into crypto?
-Or perhaps a founder that want to start a company in crypto and want to know what are your options for raising capital?
-Schedule a time with me and I can help you get started!
+Are you a LATAM developer aspiring to get into the crypto industry?
+Or perhaps you are a founder looking to start a company in crypto or curious about your options for raising capital?
+Schedule some time with me and I can help you get started!

+I have 10+ years of experience in Software (2 of those in crypto).
+I have several acquaintances I helped get into international jobs and I'm mentoring a couple people to get into crypto (one of them with zero experience in the software industry).

 <!-- Calendly link widget begin -->
 <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet">